 9. Treasures Cadogan Gallery

-Tucked away at the top of the Natural History Museum this small room is easy to miss.
-But if you make the effort I can guarantee it’s worth making the climb up the stairs.
+Tucked away at the top of the Natural History Museum, this small room is easy to miss.
+But if you make an effort I can guarantee it’s worth doing the climb up the stairs.
 Each exhibit has a fascinating story to accompany it, you could easily spend your day here.

 10. And the Rest